juancamilocc/juancamilocc/README.md

 ## Useful Step by step guides

-Here you will find documentation in that explain step by step setup and operations to different topics referents to DevOps and others.
+Here you will find documentation in that explains step by step setup and operations to different topics related to DevOps and others.

 ### DevOps guides